COVID-19 Vaccine Frequently Asked Questions

 No corners were cut while creating the vaccines.
 One minor change to the usual process was put in place: clinical trials were run at the same time as the vaccines were being made/manufactured; that way, vaccines could be shipped out to different countries as soon as the vaccines were approved by the different countries’ health authorities.

-Who participated in the clinical trials?
+Who participated in the vaccine clinical trials?

-The different clinical trials included over 70,000 people.
 43,448 people were included in the Pfizer trials; 30,000 people were included in the Moderna vaccine trials.

 Source: Safety and Efficacy of the BNT162b2 mRNA Covid-19 Vaccine.
 Polack et al. The New England Journal of Medicine